henryhmko/Deep_Sea-NN/README.md

   3) a lot of images to train(apparently)

 ## Background
-> "Underwater environments pose unique challenges to visual sensing, as light refraction, absorption and scattering from suspended particles can greatly affect optics.
-For example, because red wavelengths are quickly absorbed by water, images tend to have a green or blue hue to them...**This distortion is extremely non-linear in nature, and is affected by a large number of factors, such as the amount of light present(overcast versus sunny, operational depth), amount of particles in the water, time of day, and the camera being used.**" from [Enhancing Underwater Imagery using Generative Adversarial Networks](https://arxiv.org/abs/1801.04011).
+> "Underwater environment...**distortion is extremely non-linear in nature, and is affected by a large number of factors, such as the amount of light present(overcast versus sunny, operational depth), amount of particles in the water, time of day, and the camera being used.**" from [Enhancing Underwater Imagery using Generative Adversarial Networks](https://arxiv.org/abs/1801.04011).

 - Underwater image correction has been a task worked on for years especially with the coming of AUVs.
 Underwater images representing correct color schemes are necessary for effective object identification/segmentation tasks.
-[Traditional methods](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.60.9572&rep=rep1&type=pdf) relied on physics or stats(tldr: used an energy minimization formulation based on Markov Random Fields to learn color correction patterns; pretty cool but looses a lot of detail due to training method of diving single images into patches) Even rather recent [models relied partly on physics](https://arxiv.org/abs/1702.07392#:~:text=Using%20WaterGAN%2C%20we%20generate%20a,correction%20of%20monocular%20underwater%20images.) to deal with attenuation, scattering, and color correction(tldr: complex and hard to generalize to different types of waters due to different lighting conditions for each ocean + requires depth map of training images).
+[Traditional methods](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.60.9572&rep=rep1&type=pdf) relied on physics or stats(tldr: used an energy minimization formulation based on Markov Random Fields to learn color correction patterns; pretty cool but looses a lot of detail since they divide single images into patches during training).

+- Even rather recent [models relied partly on physics](https://arxiv.org/abs/1702.07392#:~:text=Using%20WaterGAN%2C%20we%20generate%20a,correction%20of%20monocular%20underwater%20images.) to deal with attenuation, scattering, and color correction(tldr: complex and hard to generalize to different types of waters due to different lighting conditions for each ocean + requires depth map of training images).

 - GAN based models are shown to be effective too, but didn't fit my goal of wanting to iterate through multiple tweaks of the same model doing ablation experiments. + I don't have effective GPUs to run through GAN training at such a fast pace like CNNs would.

 - I needed a model which had the potential of allowing real-time inference of underwater footages so it could be used within an underwater AUV system while performing at a good level for color correction.

 ## Dataset